 Manufacturing is amongst those few industries that continue to grow throughout the various stages of the economic cycle of the market.As per an article by Dave Prager on artificial intelligence (AI) and manufacturing, manufacturing accounts for approximately 15% of the global GDP and amounts to roughly $12 trillion in yearly revenues.
 And that is HUGE.

 The Silversparro Team, visited a large steel mill to study its processes that make it successful and profitable.
 To our surprise, for every process and group of workers there were a dozen pairs of eyes supervising and monitoring them closely.
-During the time when we expect every part on the factory floor: machinery, equipment and processes to be fully automated, manual operations still dominate the manufacturing sector.
+At the time, when we expect every part on the factory floor: machinery, equipment and processes to be fully automated, manual operations still dominate.